kamleshsahoo/ComplexSystemsProject2021/README.md

 - Install Gephi from https://gephi.org/

 ## Note
-- 'Extract-Here' (on *Windows Machine*) the 'data-files.zip' so that the data files are extracted in the same folder where the jupyter notebook files are running.
+- 'Extract-Here' (on *Windows machine*) the 'data-files.zip' so that the data files are extracted in the same folder where the jupyter notebook files are running.
 This will avoid any conflicts when running the presentation slides and sensitivity analysis.
-- The python code is in the presentation slides and the data is in the zip file.
+- The python code is in the presentation slides.